-Trex Company, Inc. is currently a wholly owned subsidiary of Trex Company, LLC, a Delaware limited liability company.
-Immediately prior to the consummation of the Offering, Trex Company, LLC will merge with Trex Company, Inc., which will be the surviving entity in the merger.
-Pursuant to the merger, the membership interests in Trex Company, LLC will be converted into and become shares of Common Stock of Trex Company, Inc. and Trex Company, Inc. will succeed to the business and assets of Trex Company, LLC.
+Trex Company, Inc. is currently a wholly-owned subsidiary of Trex Company, LLC, a Delaware limited liability company.
+Prior to the consummation of the Offering, the members of Trex Company, LLC other than Mobil will contribute their membership interests in Trex Company, LLC to Trex Company, Inc. in exchange for Common Stock of Trex Company, Inc. (the "Exchange Transaction").
+Concurrently with such exchange, Trex Company, Inc. will purchase Mobil's membership interest in Trex Company, LLC for \$3.1 million.
+As a result of the Exchange Transaction and such purchase, Trex Company, LLC will become a whollyowned subsidiary of Trex Company, Inc.

-In connection with the merger, Trex Company, LLC will make a special cash distribution of approximately \$6.9 million to certain of its members (the "LLC Distribution").
+In connection with the Exchange Transaction, Trex Company, LLC will make a special cash distribution of approximately \$6.9 million to certain of its members (the "LLC Distribution").
 Of the LLC Distribution, approximately \$4.5 million represents the amount of the previously recognized and undistributed income of Trex Company, LLC through the expected payment date on which the members have paid, or will pay, income tax and approximately \$2.4 million represents a return of capital.
 The estimated \$4.5 million amount and the total amount of the LLC Distribution are subject to adjustment based on the actual income of Trex Company, LLC from July 1, 1998 through the date of the LLC Distribution.
 See "Certain Transactions--Reorganization."